A printable checklist to leaving work behind for a few precious weeks (or months!).

 2. Get ready for baby.

-Get your gear in gear.
+Get your baby products in gear.

 You already know babies seem to require warehouses full of gear.
 I remember laughing about how, in the first week of his life, my baby had more seating options in our one-bedroom condo than I did.
 Ask friends who already have children to help you put together a registry to weed out the useful from the useless.